auxcoder/nvim-config/README.md

 # 💤 LazyVim + Laravel

-(and some stuff I also use)
 This is my best effort to fully integrate my LazyVim config with Laravel and all Laravel-related tools.
-Works great with Livewire v3 as well as Volt and Folio.
-When using Volt, use class-based syntax for maximum compatibility.
 Functional Volt works, too, but has issues with `$this`.

 A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).